d3ltaV/Waste-Sorter/README.md

 2. last.pt was then trained with SGD for 200 Epochs
 3. last.pt from step 2 was trained with SGD for 150 epochs with augmentation=True

+The inspiration for this training style came from this paper: https://www.opt-ml.org/papers/2021/paper53.pdf